ARRRGGGHHH! The Buyer is Re-Trading

 Walk

 This might be the best course of action if you’ve realized the buyer has a weak Re-Trade claim and you’ve lost faith in doing business with them.
-Yes, it takes work to terminate an LOI and go back on the market, yet in the long run this might be the wise move.
+Yes, it takes work to terminate an LOI and go back on the market.
+Yet in the long run this might be the wise move.

 It is said a deal dies three times before it closes, and Re-Trading often is the cause of many transaction deaths.
 Once an LOI is signed the odds of the deal actually closing is about 50%.
-The day you decide to sell your business, enlist an M&A advisor/broker to design and manage your sales process, make sure you provide accurate information to your buyers and keep your business running at full speed.
+The day you decide to sell your business, enlist an M&A advisor/broker to design and manage your sales process.
+Also, make sure you provide accurate information to your buyers and keep your business running at full speed.
 By doing this, the odds will be in your favor that the buyer will not Re-Trade and your business will sell.